 More times than not, time is not on our side.
-We are pulled in so many directions that our head spins and we are hanging on to sanity by our fingertips.
+We are pulled in so many different directions that our head spins, and we are hanging on to our sanity by our fingertips.
 As a culturally Jewish woman, and lover of cooking, you would think I would have made chicken soup, a.k.a Jewish Penicillin, my whole life.
-But no, I’ve avoided making my own chicken soup or stock until the last couple of years since it felt like such a large undertaking, messy and time consuming.
+But no, I’ve avoided making my own chicken soup or stock until the last couple of years since it always felt like such a large undertaking, messy and time consuming.
 And most days, I simply don’t have the time or energy for that kind of nonsense.Continue reading

 Brrrr, are you all freezing out there?
 So sorry…I really have no clue what that is like since I am a bit chilly in sunny So.
 Cal. and I think the low is about 63 degrees Fahrenheit today.
 I know.
 I am a big baby.
 I’m spoiled…a California Girl through and through…although I don’t surf…but there’s still time yet.